patel-raj1/Dicee-Challenge-Game/README.md

 # Dicee-Challenge-Game
 I created this website game using JavaScript.
-It is a very simple dicee challenge game , it genarate random dice images for player1 and player2
+It is a very simple dicee challenge game , it genarate random dice images for player1 and player2 and decalre the winner among player1 and player2.